COPA-SSE: Semi-structured Explanations for Commonsense Reasoning: Crowdsourcing Protocol

 \subsection{Post-processing: Aggregation}

 Free-form nodes occasionally contain very similar concepts expressed with different surface forms without being explicitly connected.
 Multiple explanations may also offer diverse information which, combined, results in a higher-quality explanation graph in terms of coverage.
 To aggregate the explanations, we scored the similarity between each node and merged similar nodes or connected them with a \texttt{RelatedTo} edge.
-Specifically, we computed the cosine similarity $s$ of the node texts using Sentence-BERT~\cite{reimers-2019-sentence-bert} and merged if $s>0.85$ or connected if $0.60 > s \geq 0.85$.\footnote{For example, \textit{``sun''} and \textit{``under the sun''} are connected ($s$ = $0.76$), \textit{``shadow''} and \textit{``shadows''} are merged ($s$ = $0.93$).} Each edge also includes a weight calculated as the sum of average human ratings of the explanation the edge came from.
+Specifically, we computed the cosine similarity $s$ of the node texts using Sentence-BERT~\cite{reimers-2019-sentence-bert} and merged if $s > 0.85$ or connected if $0.60 > s \geq 0.85$.
+The thresholds were manually determined by the authors with respect to the scores and resulting graphs.\footnote{For example, \textit{``sun''} and \textit{``under the sun''} are connected ($s$ = $0.76$), \textit{``shadow''} and \textit{``shadows''} are merged ($s$ = $0.93$). } Each edge also includes a weight calculated as the sum of average human ratings of the explanation the edge came from.
 Intuitively, these can be considered as the importance or relevance of the edge according to humans, at least in relation to all other given explanations for the sample.
 Post-processed versions of the graphs are also available in the repository.